 A Visit to Yellowstone National Park

 One day, Eddie and I ventured out to spend the day at Yellowstone National Park, the world’s first national park.
-We ordered lunches to take with us from the hotel menu.
-The lunches were waiting for us at the front desk in insulated lunch boxes stuffed with ice packs that would last for several hours.
+We ordered lunches to take with us from the Four Seasons Hotel menu.
+Our lunches were waiting for us at the front desk in insulated lunch boxes stuffed with ice packs that would last for several hours.

 Our drive to Yellowstone took about 40 minutes.
 Lucky for us, it was the last week before the tourists started to arrive in droves for peak season.

 Yellowstone was my first National Park visit and I was shocked at all the amazing scenery, but mostly the wildlife.

 Every time we encountered a buffalo, I had to stop and take 100 pictures, which was not sitting well Eddie after the first or tenth time.
 The fresh mountain air was a bonus!

 Bucket List Check: Old Faithful

 Witnessing the Old Faithful Geyser was remarkable.
 The park system has it down to a science for exactly what times the cone geyser will erupt and huge crowds form to watch it from benches about 300 feet away.

 Before each eruption, you will see little squirts of water, and it will eventually be equivalent to around 185 feet.

 My favorite sites in the national park were the Excelsior and Midway Geysers opal and turquoise pools.
 This is Yellowstone’s largest hot spring (the third biggest in the world), but there are other hydrothermal wonders along the ride.

 Eddie and I stopped at a scenic waterfront location to enjoy our Four Seasons lunches.
 We had Grilled Vegetable Wraps, fruit, Orzo salads, and cookies.
 The lunch was delectable and worth every penny.

 Later that night, after exploring Yellowstone for a good ten hours, Eddie and I visited Alpenhof, a recommended German and Alps-inspired eatery in the complex outside of our hotel, came highly recommended by friends and fellow travelers.
 The restaurant’s service, ambiance, and food were all highly noteworthy.
-We really enjoyed the creamy cheese fondue, a real treat.
+Eddie and I thoroughly enjoyed the creamy cheese fondue, a real treat.